dwhieb/dissertation/README.md

     - **Output Directory:** Select the location where you would like the new version of the corpus to be generated.
 Make sure this folder is **different** from the input directory.
     - **Input Format:** Select _GrAF_.
     - **Encoding (Text):** Select _UTF-8_.
     - **Copy Directory Structure:** Check this box.
-(However, leaving it uncheck should not affect the scripts in this project.)
+(However, leaving it unchecked should not affect the scripts in this project.)
     - **MonoConc Pro**: Select this tab.
     - **Part of Speech:** Select _Hepple part of speech tags_
     - **Separator Character:** Leave this set to the underscore (`_`)